custom-components/ble_monitor/docs/_devices/XMTZC01HM_XMTZC04HM.md

   - property: weight
     note: is only reported after the scale is stabilized
   - property: non-stabilized weight
-    note: reporting all weight measurements
+    note: is reporting all weight measurements
 broadcast_rate:
 active_scan:
 encryption_key: